serzone0414/SD6502_AssignmentTwo/README.md

 1. Download the application from https://github.com/serzone0414/WindowsFormsTicketingApp.git

-2. Clone the WindowsFormsTicketingApp into installed Visual studio 2019

-3. Press the start button located in the toolbar in Visual studio 2019
+2. Double click WindowsFormsTicketingApp.exe

-4. From Form 1 select the From: destination and To: destination
+3. From Form 1 select the From: destination and To: destination

-5. Select one way or return
+4. Select one way or return

-6. Press the search button
+5. Press the search button

-7. Select one of the flight displayed and press the Select button
+6. Select one of the flight displayed and press the Select button

-8. Press continue if all the details are correct if not press Start again
+7. Press continue if all the details are correct if not press Start again

-9. Fill in the required passenger details
+8. Fill in the required passenger details

-10. Enter credit card number for the payment
+9. Enter credit card number for the payment

-11. Confirm to continue if not press start again
+10. Confirm to continue if not press start again

-12. Flight ticket is printed to view
+11. Flight ticket is printed to view

 Limiations: